Avery Leblanc, BS

 Marriage and Family Therapist Graduate Student Intern

-I value the power of human connection and the meaning that can emerge from simply sitting across from another person with presence and care.
-I believe that people are inherently capable of change, and I see my role not as someone who “fixes,” but as someone who walks alongside clients as they explore, understand, and reshape their experiences.
-I view therapy as a collaborative process, where client and therapist work together to understand experiences, relationships, and patterns, and to create pathways toward growth and healing.
+I value the power of human connection and the meaning that can emerge from simply being present with one another.
+I believe people are inherently capable of growth and change, and I see my role not as someone who "fixes" problems, but as someone who walks alongside children, teens, adults, couples, and families as they explore, understand, and reshape their experiences.
+Therapy is a collaborative process where we work together to better understand challenges, relationships, emotions, and patterns while creating pathways toward healing, resilience, and growth.

-I have experience working with individuals, families, and couples, and I bring openness, compassion, and respect into each therapeutic relationship.
-No matter what experiences have led someone to therapy, I believe everyone is capable of rewriting their stories, reconnecting with their strengths, and moving toward a more empowered and meaningful future.
+I bring openness, warmth, and authenticity into each therapeutic relationship.
+No matter what experiences have led you, your child, your relationship, or your family to therapy, I believe everyone has the capacity to reconnect with their strengths, create meaningful change, and move toward a more fulfilling and empowered future.